NolimitDougie/Independent-Study/ML Documents/ConvoNN.md

 ### Implementation Details

-For the Convolution Neural Network I went with a Convolution filter layer applied followed by Relu activation function and Batch2d layer (batch normalization).
+For this Convolution Neural Network, I went with a Convolution filter layer applied followed by the Relu activation function and Batch2d layer (batch normalization).
-A MaxPooling layer is applied to scale the image down before going in to the next convolution filter.
-The dropout layers are there to prevent over fitting with the data
+A MaxPooling layer is applied to scale the image down before going into the next convolution filter.
+The dropout layers are there to prevent overfitting the data.
+The drop-out layer randomly selects nodes to be dropped out with a given probability

 ### HyperParameters
 ```